dyreschlock/pocket-extras/jtcz80_combo/README.md

 As usual, this distribution does not contain the actual RBF core files.
 Please download the cores from Jotego's repository, and copy the RBF files into the correct locations.

-Check inside the core folder for which files are required:
+Check inside the following core folders for which files are required:
+- /Cores/jotego.Capcom_Z80/
+- /Cores/jotego.Capcom_Z80_256x240/
-- /Cores/jotego.jtcz80_c/
+- /Cores/jotego.Capcom_Z80_384x224/

 ## Set-up Note #2